kubapeter/portfolio/Coursera Courses/Specializations/Databases for Data Scientists/Relational Database Design/README.md

 >A summary of the knowledge we learned in this course, starting from an Entity Relationship Model to a Relational Model in 3NF and ready for implementation.

 ## Remarks
-- The course teaches PostgreSQL.
-- The lecturer was really careful to make the course as user friendly as possible.
-  - video lectures are easy to follow
-  - slides are shared
-  - there are plenty of practice exercises called labs, that are easy to complete on the grounds of the lectures
-  - the lecturer set up a [bit.io](https://bit.io/) database for the course.
-Most of the lab exercises are done on [this](https://bit.io/alanparadise/nw) database.
-For the final lab there is a [new](https://bit.io/alanparadise/cm) database, and for those labs that do not work on the lecturer's database detailed instructions are given about how the student can to set up and use her/his own database.